Ranges and hill country

-The highest peak in the Raukūmara Range is Hikurangi (1,752 m), composed of erosion-resistant greywacke.
-It is the highest non-volcanic peak in the North Island.
-The summits along the main axis of the range are mostly around 1,400 metres, but where State Highway 2 crosses the range the summits are about 1,000 metres.
-Maungapōhatu (1,366 m), the sacred mountain of the Tūhoe people, is at the extreme western boundary of the region, in the Huiarau Range.
+The highest peak in the Raukūmara Range is Hikurangi (1,752 m).
+Composed of erosion-resistant greywacke, it is the highest non-volcanic peak in the North Island.
+The summits along the main axis of the range are mostly around 1,400 metres, dipping to about 1,000 metres where State Highway 2 crosses the range.
+Maungapōhatu (1,366 m), the sacred mountain of the Tūhoe people, is in the Huiarau Range on the western boundary of the region,.

 The Pukeamaru massif and the Matakaoa area, in the north-east of the region, are composed of volcanic rocks that date from well before the present mountain-building era.
 These rocks are generally much stronger than greywacke and form dramatic slopes and bluffs.

 The central and eastern parts of the region are composed of mudstone, sandstones and argillite sediments laid down in recent geological times.
 These have been uplifted by tectonic movement to form steep-to-hilly, easily eroded country.